okteto/java-maven-getting-started/README.md

 }
 ```

 Your IDE will auto compile only the necessary `*.class` files which will be synchronized by Okteto to your application in Kubernetes.
-Take a look at the Okteto terminal and notice how the changes are detected by Spring Boot and automatically hot reloaded.
+Take a look at the reemote shell and notice how the changes are detected by Spring Boot and automatically hot reloaded.
 To enable Spring Boot hot reloads you need to import the `spring-boot-devtools` dependency in your application:

 ```console
 <dependency>